Involuntary Weight Loss

 Abnormal results on these tests are followed with additional testing as indicated.

 If all test results are normal and clinical findings are otherwise normal, extensive further testing (eg, CT, MRI) is not recommended.
 Such testing is very low yield and can be misleading and harmful by revealing incidental, unrelated findings.
-Such patients should be taught how to ensure adequate caloric intake and have a follow-up evaluation in about 1 month that includes a weight measurement.
+Such patients should be taught how to ensure adequate caloric intake and have a follow-up evaluation in approximately 1 month that includes a weight measurement.
+A referral to a dietician would be appropriate.
 If patients have continued to lose weight, the entire history and physical examination should be repeated because patients may share important, previously undisclosed, information, and new, subtle physical abnormalities may then be detected.
 If weight loss continues and all other findings remain normal, further testing (eg, CT, MRI) should be considered.

 Treatment of Involuntary Weight Loss